PLEASE NOTE: This program is NOT for credit. However, (just like a startup) it REQUIRES full-time commitment during the program.

 - Community: You’ll work alongside, learn from, and contribute to a community of NYU startup founders and fellow SLP participants.

-- NYU-Yale Pitchoff: Six teams from NYU and Yale present to an audience of ~300 of their closest friends.
+- NYU-Yale Pitchoff: Six teams from NYU and Yale present to an audience of ~300 of their peers.

 - Public Demo Day: All teams will have the opportunity to pitch in October at the NYU Demo Day to 500+ attendees, as the capstone to the NYU Entrepreneurs Festival.